sararuizruiz/EDA-Olympic-Games/README.md

 The SQL script used to load the data from local csv files into my MySQL database can be found [here](https://github.com/sararuizruiz/Olympic_Games_Data_Exploration/blob/main/sql_scripts/upload_raw_data.sql).

-## Data Wrangling: From Raw to Usable
+## Data Modeling and Data Wrangling: From Raw to Usable

 The data we possess is not ideal for data analysis and performance.
 That is why we take some time manually designing an Entity Relationship Diagram (ERD) that makes sense for our use case and helps reducing the number of repeated entries.